freqtrade/freqtrade/docs/strategy-callbacks.md

 For performance reasons, it's disabled by default and freqtrade will show a warning message on startup if enabled.
 `adjust_trade_position()` can be used to perform additional orders, for example to manage risk with DCA (Dollar Cost Averaging).

+`max_buy_position_adjustment` property is used to limit the number of additional buys per trade (on top of the first buy) that the bot can execute.
+By default, the value is -1 which means the bot have no limit on number of adjustment buys.

 The strategy is expected to return a stake_amount (in stake currency) between `min_stake` and `max_stake` if and when an additional buy order should be made (position is increased).
 If there are not enough funds in the wallet (the return value is above `max_stake`) then the signal will be ignored.
 Additional orders also result in additional fees and those orders don't count towards `max_open_trades`.

-This callback is **not** called when there is an open order (either buy or sell) waiting for execution.
+This callback is **not** called when there is an open order (either buy or sell) waiting for execution, or when you have reached the maximum amount of extra buys that you have set on `max_buy_position_adjustment`.
 `adjust_trade_position()` is called very frequently for the duration of a trade, so you must keep your implementation as performant as possible.

 !!!
 Note "About stake size"